 Rectal and vaginal CBD suppositories are designed to be used for different reasons.
 Both are typically conical shaped for easy insertion.
-However, vaginal CBD suppositories are commonly designed to aid in the relief of menstrual cramps, while rectal CBD suppositories are designed to be taken by individuals who have trouble taking CBD orally.
+However, vaginal CBD suppositories are commonly designed to aid in women’s health, especially around that time of the month, while rectal CBD suppositories are designed to be taken by individuals who have trouble taking CBD orally.

 CBD suppositories are most commonly made with cocoa butter and CBD oil extract.

 Historical Use of Suppositories

 While CBD suppositories might be new to the cannabis scene, the use of suppositories themselves isn’t new at all.
 In fact, it’s suggested that the use of suppositories dates back thousands of years.